gamemann/gamemann/README.md

 I'm pushing forward multiple open source projects I believe many developers would be interested in who are into web, game, network, or security development & design.
-These projects have **major** potential to change the direction of gaming on a large scale by using the power of **modding** like never seen before!
+These projects have **major** potential to change the direction of gaming on a large scale by using the power of **modding** and **open source** like never seen before!
 See my projects below for more details 🙂

 Join my Discord [server](https://discord.deaconn.net/) if you want to contact me!
 Discord is the best way to get in contact with me and I will be posting a lot of updates regarding my projects below there!